 Review – Dell Ultrasharp U2515H 25″ LED Monitor

 This lovely screen has been around for over a year now, and I myself have had the pleasure of using one for the past 12 months.
-When it came time to see what was out there on the market to upgrade, well, even after almost 2 years of being available it’s still tough to find a better screen than this within it’s price bracket and specification!
-This screen is standing the test of time, and Dell are still manufacturing and selling it.
+When it came time to see what was out there on the market to upgrade, well, even after almost 2 years of being available it’s still tough to find a better screen than this within its price bracket and specification!
+This screen is standing the test of time, and Dell is still manufacturing and selling it.
 They are yet to have superseded it with a newer model within the same price bracket.
 They have released a higher end version of it, notably the Dell Ultrasharp UP2516D for image professionals but this is significantly more costly and will be a slight overkill for the average user.

 Here are the screen specifications:

 - 2560 x 1440 QHD Resolution – 0.216mm Pixel Pitch

 - 25″ LED Backlit IPS Panel (LG AH-IPS Panel)